The Terrible Dogfish: Bonkers

 Monstro makes a guest star appearance in a Bonkers comic story titled "Whale of a Tale", published in the December 1994 issue of Disney Adventures.
 In this story, he is a polite actor who played a role in Pinocchio but has not found work in the movies since then; he is duped by a gang of crooks, posing as a movie company, into breaking into banks for them to rob, and, upon finding out the truth, helps Bonkers catch the criminals.

 Fantasmic!

 Monstro also plays a notable role in the Disneyland version of Fantasmic!, and also has a smaller role in the Dancing Bubbles scene in the Disney's Hollywood Studios version.

 Kingdom Hearts

 Monstro appears in the video game Kingdom Hearts as both a supporting character and a world, where Pinocchio and Geppetto temporarily live inside him until being rescued.
 Riku enters Monstro's body and sends the Heartless to kidnap Pinocchio, intending to use his heart to rescue Kairi.
 After Kingdom Hearts is sealed, Monstro presumably returns to his world.

 Monstro reappears in Kingdom Hearts: Chain of Memories as a figment of Sora and Riku's memories.
 In the Final Mix version of Kingdom Hearts: Birth by Sleep, Monstro appears as a boss in the Mirage Arena.
-In Kingdom Hearts 3D: Dream Drop Distance, Monstro appears as a sub-world in Prankster's Paradise.
+In Kingdom Hearts 3D: Dream Drop Distance, Monstro appears as a boss in Prankster's Paradise.